-In exchange for the patient consenting to be part of the study and undergoing a tumor biopsy, the clinician will be able to recommend to the patient treatments that are more specific to their cancer type.
-This could lead to a higher probability of success for their own treatment.
+In exchange for the patient consenting to be part of the study and undergoing a tumor biopsy, the clinician will recommend treatments that are more specific to their cancer type.
+This could lead to a higher probability of success for the patient's cancer treatment.

 It is not only the benefit of a wider data pool that brings patient benefits.
-This project brings together the very best, multi-disciplinary experts from the whole of Switzerland in the analysis of the data and recommendation of personalized treatment paths.
+This project brings together the very best, multi-disciplinary experts from the whole of Switzerland to analyze data and recommend personalized treatment paths to patients.
 In particularly complex cases, the patient's case will be taken to the national molecular tumor board (implemented during phase 1 of this project).
 This team of Switzerland based experts meets every two weeks and includes both clinicians and scientists.
 Overall, patients with a less common cancer biology will benefit from their specific case being discussed and treatment options recommended based on a much more comprehensive scientific and historic knowledge.

-Lastly, the grant is supporting investment in state-of-the-art laboratory technology which helps to better characterize the tumors and test treatments on patient material in order to ensure efficacy and suitability before administering the treatment to the patient.
+Lastly, the grant is supporting investment in state-of-the-art laboratory technology.
+This helps to better characterize the tumors and enables to test treatments on patient material in order to ensure efficacy and suitability before administering the treatment to the patient.

-As more patients agree to be part of this effort, they not only improve their own personal chances of survival, but they bring benefit to other current and future patients.
-Their specific information is fed back into the data bases and thus helps to continuously refine and improve the treatment protocols.
-Together these elements can provide new avenues and enable investigations that can lead to increased survival rates for patients.
+As more patients agree to be part of this effort, they will not only improve their own personal chances of survival.
+Because their specific information is fed back into the data bases their participation will help to continuously refine and improve the treatment protocols to the benefit of other current and future patients.